When and Where: November 4, 2018 – Hopkinton, N.H. (Hopkinton Fairgrounds) - Distance: 8k

 - It marks the third time in the past four seasons at least three Penmen received All-Conference accolades at a single NE10 Championship.
 The first time was at the 2015 race at Saint Michael's College and was repeated last year.

 - Leakey Kipkosgei (AIC) captured the individual title for the third consecutive season, finishing ahead of Stonehill's Lucas Taxter and SCSU's Christopher Lebeau.
 Southern Connecticut State won it's first team title (50), ahead of Stonehill College (57), American International College (60) and SNHU (91).

-- Last seasons's team leader and record setter Tyler McLaren was among a number of alumni who stopped by to cheer on former teammates.
+- Last season's team leader and record setter Tyler McLaren was among a number of alumni who stopped by to cheer on former teammates.
 McLaren ran second in the race last season.